 There are a variety legal issues that can arise in any type of Colorado partnership.
 As small business lawyers and corporate governance attorneys, we like to first understand the overall business operations and ultimate goals.

-- Developing Colorado partnership agreement,
+- Developing Colorado partnership agreements,

 - Help with personal liability disputes,

-- Business formation and dissolution,
+- Business formation and dissolution of partnership,

 - Limited liability companies,